 All B.A.
 (Christian School Education) students spend fourteen weeks observing and teaching in Christian school classrooms at two different grade levels.
 This twelve-credit hour assignment may not be completed until all other Christian School Education requirements have been completed.
 Student Teaching placement is done under the supervision of the Christian School Education Program Director.
 The student is supervised by a qualified cooperating teacher.

 GRADUATE CATALOGUE

 ACADEMIC CALENDAR (GRADUATE)

-Term 1 - September/October 2023
+Term 1 - September/October 2023 Term dates Last day to enrol or add a course September 4 - October 21 September 11

-Term dates September 4 - October 21 Last day to enrol or add a course September 11 Last day to withdraw from classes without academic penalty September 29
+September 29

 Term 2 - November/December 2023